Which Common Data Sanitization Myths Do You Believe? Part II of II

 Myth 10 – Data Erasure is Costly

-The 2019 False Sense of Security research study mentioned at the beginning of Part I revealed that one-third of the world’s largest enterprises use inadequate data removal methods to prevent data breaches at end-of-life.
-One-third.
+The 2019 False Sense of Security research study mentioned at the beginning of Part I, revealed that one-third of the world’s largest enterprises use inadequate data removal methods to prevent data breaches at end-of-life.

 When it comes to storing data storage devices onsite or storing abundant, but no longer used, data in the cloud, the following calculators can estimate your potential savings: